vdrg/hgh/README.md

 # Haters Gonna Hate
-Sample web app written in C using balde, which stores and shows the ip address and date of all requests made.
+Sample web app written in C using balde, which stores and shows the ip address and the date of each requests made.

 ## DON'T USE THIS

-This was made just for educational purposes, more specifically, for an assignment in which we had to learn how to deploy a web app.
+This was made just for educational purposes, more specifically, for an assignment in which we had to learn how to deploy a web app with docker.
+Seriously, it has memory leaks.
+And the "database" is just a plain text file.
+Who needs SQL when you have fprintf.

+Also, this repo contains the whole balde library.
+I had to modify it in order to expose the ip addresses of all requests.

 ## Deploying Steps